-Description of Training Program
+Description of Training Program:

 Perhaps the highest compliment to the training program is the number of current and past staff who spent time at KKI as trainees and remained or returned to participate in training the next generation of professionals.
 Other trainees have gone on to apply their skills at hospitals, clinics, private practices, and research and academic institutions.

 The Audiology Department encourages staff members and trainees at all levels to participate in the numerous Institute-sponsored training activities, as well as those offered in the Program.
 Trainees plan activities with their direct supervisors to meet their needs and fulfill requirements specified on the Individual Training Plan (ITP).
 Trainee’s schedules are arranged to allow them to attend the weekly Core Course conferences that are sponsored by the Training Office.
 These 90-minute seminars focus on specific topics of interest to staff at KKI.
+In addition, trainees attend weekly department seminars in conjunction with speech and language trainees.

 The Audiology and Speech Language Pathology Departments are approved as a continuing Education Provider by the American Speech Language and Hearing Association (ASHA), a national professional organization, to offer continuing education credits for sponsored or co-sponsored presentations.
 Presentations include numerous one- and two-day workshops by nationally recognized speakers as well as seminars offered within the CS&D Program.

-Seminars have been planned to address special patient populations (e.g., Down Syndrome, Pervasive Developmental Disorders), as well as issues that cut across specific patient characteristics or diagnoses (e.g., working within an interdisciplinary team area, meeting family and sibling needs).
+Seminars have been planned to address special patient populations (e.g., Down Syndrome, Pervasive Developmental Disorders), as well as issues that cut across specific patient characteristics or diagnoses (e.g., working within an interdisciplinary team area, meeting family and sibling needs, and ethics).
 Some are presented by staff within a single discipline area, while others illustrate the team process by having staff from several different disciplines describe their interrelated clinical and research roles.

 Trainees report selecting Kennedy Krieger Institute as a placement because of the unique opportunities it provides for building or polishing clinical skills, under the supervision of highly skilled, caring professionals.
 Across all settings, the Program’s meshing of functional and developmental perspectives is apparent in assessment and treatment services.

-Over the past few years, the CS&D Program staff has participated in outreach activities in the community.
-These activities have included assembling materials about speech, language, and hearing development for local preschools; participating in Career Day presentations for high school students; providing training about communication development to teenage mothers; sponsoring a seminar for local professionals; and demonstrating communication and amplification equipment at school and health fairs.
+Over the years, the CS&D Program staff has participated in outreach activities in the community.
+These activities have included conducting Head Start hearing screenings, assembling materials about speech, language, and hearing development for local preschools; participating in Career Day presentations for high school students; providing training about communication development to teenage mothers; sponsoring a seminar for local professionals; and demonstrating communication and amplification equipment at school and health fairs.
 Trainees have participated in some of these activities, paired with one or more mentors from the Program.
 Demonstrating this professional role for trainees has become increasingly important, in a time when parent and professional education may dictate whether or not a patient receives services, as well as the quality or intensity of services offered.
 Learning what questions and issues people in the community are facing has also helped improve the service delivery, at KKI and in partnership with the community.

-Audiology staff are involved in research as an integral component of the Program.
+Audiology staff may be involved in research as an integral component of the Program.
 Audiology faculty have participated in research activities such as serving on dissertation committees for doctoral candidates at the Johns Hopkins University, grant writing, collecting and analyzing data for on-going NIH funded research, conducting research studies, collaborating with other faculty at KKI and JHU on research activities and documenting case studies for publication.

 Prior to beginning a graduate placement in audiology, a university agreement or contract must be in effect, specifying the roles and responsibilities of Kennedy Krieger Institute and the student’s university.
 Kennedy Krieger Institute maintains on-going relationships with several universities for graduate student placements.
 Universities or graduate students considering at graduate placement at Kennedy Krieger Institute should contact KKI at least one semester before the intended placement would occur.